mauritssilvis/darts/java/README.md

 #### 3.1.3 The `darts` toolbox was not built

-While trying to execute `darts`, you may encounter the following error:
+While executing `darts`, you may encounter the following error:

 ```text
 Error: Could not find or load main class nl.mauritssilvis.darts.java.cli.DartsApp